Who can use cash basis

 You can stay in the scheme up to a total business turnover of £300,000 per year.
 Above that, you’ll need to use traditional accounting for your next tax return.

-Limited companies and limited liability partnerships can’t use cash basis.
+Limited companies and limited liability partnerships cannot use cash basis.

-There are also some specific types of businesses that can’t use the scheme:
+There are also some specific types of businesses that cannot use the scheme:

 - Lloyd’s underwriters